DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Well, I said it already, I just barely made it in time after all."

 At the same time as Vanessa launched her magic.
-Kay was able to cut off the magic with Code Holder.
+Kai was able to cut off the magic with Code Holder.
 Even now he felt taste of his own blood in his mouth.
 And if he'd be even a second late, he wouldn't be able to make it.